- TAX INFO

 1. Enter your state general sales taxes from the applicable table on page A-12 or A-13 (see page A-3)

-3. Did your locality impose a local general sales tax in 2009?
-Residents of California and Nevada see page A-5.
+3. Did your locality impose a local general sales tax in 2010?
+Residents of California and Nevada see the instructions for Line 3 on page A-5.

 4. Did you enter -0- on line 2 above?